 This I am afraid I’ll have to agree that you are “better” than us, better in the sense that:

 During my time – from 1965 to 1977 – we were not smart enough by unselfishly putting our lives on the line of duty, fighting and extinguishing every single fire, thus saving our ship(s) from premature extinction and at the same time denying those greedy vultures from enriching themselves.
 By contrast, during your time, you have contributed so much to the coffers of those vultures (politicians) by transforming the biggest ship in the RMN – KD Sri Inderapura – into artificial reef.

 In retrospect, had that fire broke out in our time, I am sure KD Sri Inderapura would still be afloat for years to come, roaming the Straits of Malacca and the South China Sea.

 Last but not least, kindly accept my apology if my English is indiscernible.
-Please bear in mind that I was born and brought up in difficult times, and therefore, I could not afford the luxury of tertiary education.
+Please bear in mind that I was born a mere three months after the Second World War and was brought up during the Malayan Emergency, and therefore, I could not afford the luxury of tertiary education.